IhaveAbrainFracture/Kindred-Keeb/Journal.md

   # 16/07/25 5h
    trust me i did stuff but this is another i stayed up till 12 situation so ill update this later the tldr is the base of the case is more or less done its just design stuff left

+   # 17/07/25

+  this entry got deleted so like gotta add stuff

+  # 18/07/25
+  im going to sleep instead i swear update soon